 Ultimately, satisfaction in hospital administration jobs is dependent on the person who holds the position.
 However, the evidence shows that a medical administrator can select from all different kinds of jobs at a growing variety of institutions.
 They command a salary and industry growth rate much higher than the national average.
 As a result, people in these positions retain more power over their career paths for the duration, whether they wish to be promoted to a health care executive or have ambitions to make more lateral moves into other relevant industries.

 Those who wish to hold a job in business management can choose almost any industry they like.
 However, as the health care field of hospital administration continues to advance, the number of hospital administration jobs also grows.
 Hospitals need college graduates with the skills to change processes and improve efficacy and quality of care.
-To do this, students need a Master’s of Health Administration, experience in the industry, and the desire to impact health care.
-This education and experience prepare graduates for one of the many jobs available in health care administration.
+To do this, students need a Master’s of Health Administration or an MBA with a Healthcare Management Specialization, experience in the industry, and the desire to impact health care.
+Professional experience and education from an MHA or MBA can qualify students for many of the healthcare administration jobs available.
 Whether applicants choose to become a medical records administrator or have their sights set on a health care executive position, they know that they are helping people to live better lives.

 How to Find a Job in Hospital Administration